nnellans/terraform-guide/README.md

 [Documentation - Terraform CLI Overview](https://developer.hashicorp.com/terraform/cli/commands)

-(WIP)
+The Terraform CLI has many different commands available.
+I will discuss some of them below.
+For the full list please check the docs linked above.

 - `terraform apply`
-  - work in progress
+  - In its default form, this command will first run `terraform plan` to build an execution plan.
+It will show you the execution plan and ask you to confirm.
+If you approve, it will then apply the changes to the real life resources
+  - There are a lot of options for modifying this command, [check the docs](https://developer.hashicorp.com/terraform/cli/commands/apply) for more details
 - `terraform console`
-  - Launches an interactive, read-only console to try out built-in functions, query the state of your infrastructure, etc.
+  - Launches an interactive, read-only console to try out built-in Terraform functions, query the state of your infrastructure, etc.
 - `terraform destroy`
   - Finds all resources managed by your code, and deletes them in real life
   - There is no "undo" so be very careful!
 - `terraform fmt`
   - Automatically formats all of your code to match Terraform's [preferred style](https://developer.hashicorp.com/terraform/language/style)
 - `terraform graph`
-  - Shows you the dependency graph for the resources
+  - Shows you the dependency graph for the resources in your code
   - It outputs into a graph description language called DOT
   - You can use tools like Graphviz or GraphvizOnline to convert into an image
 - `terraform import`